Bülent Ersoy

-Bülent Ersoy (/tr/; born Bülent Erkoç on 9 June 1952) is a Turkish singer and actress.
-She is known as one of the most popular singers of Turkish music, nicknamed Diva by her fans.
+Bülent Ersoy (/tr/; born Bülent Erkoç on 9 June 1952) is a Turkish singer, actress, and media personality.
+She is known as one of the most popular singers of Turkish music.
 Ersoy has many famous hits such as "Ümit Hırsızı" (Hope Thief), "Geceler" (Nights), "Beddua" (Curse), "Maazallah" (God Forbid), "Biz Ayrılamayız" (We Cannot Break Up), and "Sefam Olsun" (I Enjoy Myself).
 Ersoy has published more than thirty albums so far and has made a name for herself in Turkish music history.
+She remains an icon of the LGBTQ+ community in Turkey.